Glass tube: Drawing direction downwards (down-draw)

 The down-draw method is, in principle, the same as the Vello method, although here the glass tube is not deflected but is pulled off in the vertical direction.

 In the down-draw, the current world record is held by Schott AG with 460 mm.
 The achievable wall thicknesses for large outer diameters above 250 mm is about 10 mm.
 Larger wall thicknesses of up to 15 mm are possible for smaller outer diameters only.
-For borosilicate glass (35 mm Durchmesser) a drawing speed of 0.3 m/min can be achieved.
+For borosilicate glass (35 mm diameter) a drawing speed of 0.3 m/min can be achieved.

 Drawing direction vertically upwards (vertical drawing)

 Here, the glass tube is not formed by a mandrel but is drawn off from the free bath surface.
 A nozzle protrudes from below into a drawing nozzle, via which the air is blown into the glass tube.
-The nozzle also holds the drawing onion so that it does not move out laterally.
+The nozzle also holds the drawing bulb so that it does not move out laterally.

 Since the quality and drawing speed achieved during the vertical tube drawing process are relatively low, this process has nowadays almost no practical significance.

 Further procedures

-Glass tubes with very large diameters (20 bis 100 cm), as required for plants of the chemical industry, are produced by centrifugation or blowing.
+Glass tubes with very large diameters (20 to 100 cm), as required for plants of the chemical industry, are produced by centrifugation or blowing.
 However, only the production of relatively short tube sections of up to one meter, so-called tube shots, is possible.

 Modifying

-Many glass tubing can be used right away for example for pneumatic conveying systems, lighting, photobioreactors or as an architectural item.
-However, modifying of glass tubing is quite common and indespendsable for applications like laboratory glass, pharma packaging, and diode encapsulants.
-Here, the glass tubing needs to be e.g. cut, bended, or even converted into another shape (compare vial, syringes etc.).
-Mainly, this is done by applying heat to the sample and/or use a mechanic forming tool.
+Much glass tubing can be used right away for example for pneumatic conveying systems, lighting, photobioreactors or as an architectural item.
+However, modifying of glass tubing is quite common and indispensable for applications like laboratory glass, pharma packaging, and diode encapsulants.
+Here, the glass tubing needs to be e.g. cut, bent, or even converted into another shape (compare vial, syringes etc.).
+Mainly, this is done by applying heat to the sample and/or use a mechanical forming tool.

 Although modifying glass tubing is no longer an essential laboratory technique, many are still familiar with the basic methods.
 A glass cutter is used to break pieces of glass tubing into smaller pieces.
 Freshly cut edges are flame polished before use to remove the rough edge.
 Glass tubing can be bent by heating evenly over a Bunsen flame to red heat.
 Hose barbs can be added to tubing, giving a better grip and seal for attaching plastic or rubber tubing.